Coal Minesite Rehabilitation Trust Fund 2021 Postgraduate Scholarships

 - Toolbox for assessing fish habitat & health re coal & gas land practices in Fitzroy Basin – Central Queensland University.

-Applicants are required to submit a brief proposal (no more than 10 pages) aligned to one or more of the 2020 Research Priorities.
-It is mandatory that all proposals be accompanied by a completed cover sheet.
+Applicants are required to submit a brief proposal (no more than 10 pages) aligned to one or more of the 2021 Research Priorities.